 Education is an expensive endeavor.
 Schools need to be kept modern.
 Students need the latest technology in their hands to learn and be ready for the careers for tomorrow.
 Isn’t it time that our education system began acting like a business so many politicians want it to be?

 It is time for schools to benefit from their captive audience like movie theaters, sport and concert venues, banks and airlines.
-Instead of having water fountains, schools can sell water can be sold for $4 a bottle.
-The lockers and bathrooms use will be for a cost $1.00.
-Lessons can come will come with paid advertisements from the schools sponsors.
+Instead of having water fountains, schools can sell water for $4 a bottle.
+The lockers and bathrooms use will be for a cost $1.00 per day.
+Lessons will come with paid advertisements from the schools sponsors restaurants and Fortnite seem appropriate.
 Small Fees will be charged for students to be tested and a larger fee structure for grades issued.
 Once all these policies are implemented, taxes for the community will be reduced and schools will be able to recruit the brightest and best teachers.

 When schools focus on being profitable like businesses everyone wins.
 These are sound business principals.
 Airlines, airports and concert venues take advantage of their captive audience by over charging for needs commodities like water.
 At movie theaters customers pay to see a movie but also see ads that add to the theaters bottom line.
 Extra fees exist all over the business world.
 It is time for schools to follow this trend and act like a corporation by find profits everywhere they can.
 Heck, network television charges cable companies to carry them (fees past to customer) while they charge millions for advertising.
 When I go down to Comerica Park, I pay $20 for a Little Ceasars Pizza that would cost me $5 at the store by my house.
 Why haven’t schools realized this potential before?
 Students have to go to school by law, time for us to capitalize on our captive student audience.